TugboatQA/docs/content/setting-up-services/how-to-set-up-services/custom-environment-variables.md

 Tugboat provides a convenient way of injecting these values into a Preview's services via custom environment variables.
 These variables can be found on the
 [Repository Settings](/setting-up-tugboat/select-repo-settings/#change-repository-settings) page.

+{{% notice info %}} **Non-sensitive Environment Variables**: If you need to set service-specific environment variables that are not sensitive (such as application modes, public URLs, or feature flags), you can define them directly in your [config.yml environment configuration](/reference/tugboat-configuration/#environment) instead.
+This is often more convenient for non-secret values since they're defined alongside your service configuration. {{% /notice %}}

 ![Environment Variable Configuration](/_images/envvars-config.png)